 Easy Read Version – This information is currently under development and will be made available in the near future.

-Equality Impact Assessment Screening completed on the: NHS Forth Valley Equality Delivery Report and Outcomes 2013-17
+Equality Impact Assessment Screening completed on the: NHS Forth Valley Equality Delivery Mainstreaming Report 2013 – 17

 As required by the Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012 we will publish information about our Equality outcomes, the action we have taken and the progress we have made to achieve them to enable us to provide evidence that the public can use to assess our performance on equality.